-Canada produces approximately 16.9(1) billion litres of propane a year.
-Approximately 85% is extracted from natural gas during gas processing operations at field plants or at large straddle plants on major natural gas transportation systems.
+Canada produces approximately 4.46(1) billion gallons of propane a year.
+Approximately 85% to 90% is extracted from natural gas during gas processing operations at field plants or at large straddle plants on major natural gas transportation systems.
 The remaining 15% is extracted from crude oil during the refining process.

 The retail propane industry is mature, and makes up about 2% of total energy consumption in Canada.
 Propane competes with other energy sources like natural gas, fuel oil, gasoline and diesel for traditional uses.
 With the exception of natural gas, propane produces less carbon dioxide per unit of energy than these other energy sources(2) as illustrated by the chart below.
-Studies have found that propane can emit up to 26% fewer greenhouse gases than gasoline in vehicles, 38% fewer greenhouse gases than fuel oil in furnaces and half the carbon dioxide (CO) emissions of a charcoal barbecue(2).
+Studies have found that propane can emit up to 26% fewer greenhouse gases than gasoline in vehicles, 38% fewer greenhouse gases than fuel oil in furnaces and half the carbon dioxide (CO2) emissions of a charcoal barbecue(2).